sparkflows/sparkflows-docs/docs/user-guide/web-app/export-import-analytics-app.rst

       :alt: web-app
       :width: 65%

-   Fire will now export Analytics Application and download them to your computer as JSON file.
+   Fire will now export Analytical App and download them to your computer as JSON file.

    .. figure:: ../../_assets/web-app/export-import/app-download.png
       :alt: web-app
       :width: 65%

-Importing Analytics App
+Importing Analytical App
 --------

-Fire allows you to import Analytics Application.
+Fire allows you to import Analytical App.
 To import, follow the below steps :

-Step 1 : Go to the Analytics Apps Page
+Step 1 : Go to the Analytical Apps Page
 .............

 #.
 Open the **project** where you want to import Analytical App.